adhar-io/adhar/README.md

 - All the analytics in same platform for making any business decission after delivery
 - Discover the insights and improve the product incrementaly

-**Application Team** - Easy self-service is a crucial aspect of enabling developers and operators to focus on their core responsibilities and reduce the burden of managing infrastructure and resources.
+:computer: **Application Team** - Easy self-service is a crucial aspect of enabling developers and operators to focus on their core responsibilities and reduce the burden of managing infrastructure and resources.
 By providing self-service capabilities, organizations can empower their technical teams.

 - Build OCI compliant images from application code and store them in a private registry
 - Deploy containerized workloads using a developer catalog with build-in or BYO golden path templates